STATEWIDE ANNUAL 2018

-The theme rotates between Mixed Media and Works on Paper, Craft and Photography and Painting and Sculpture.
-Works are chosen for display by two out-of-state artists or arts professionals who travel to the Rio Gallery to jury the exhibit in person.
+The Statewide Annual theme rotates between Mixed Media & Works on Paper; Craft, Photography, Video & Digital works; and Painting & Sculpture.
+Works are chosen for display by two out-of-state artists or arts professionals who travel to the Rio Gallery to jury the exhibition.
+A $1,000 best in show award is given to one artist, as well as six $600 jurors’ awards.
+Jurors also select two honorable mentions.